 @q vim will run the macro on every line until it finishes

 while you sit back and relax.
-I like using recursive macros because the
+I like using recursive macros because the loop

-of making changes without risking applying it incorrectly throughout the file,
+making changes without risking applying it incorrectly throughout the file,

 provided you write your macros carefully.